 The engine line up consists of 1.0-litre (115PS) and 1.5-litre (150PS) petrols, a 2.0-litre (115PS or 150PS) diesel and the 1.4-litre ‘iV’ plug-in hybrid.

 All the powertrains are frugal, with the diesel easily topping 60mpg on a sedate run and the 1.5 TSI achieving more than 50mpg.
-From a benefit-in-kind (BIK) tax perspective, the iV is the most attractive; it develops 204PS and can cover 37 miles on electric, placing it in the 10% tax bracket.
+See our long-term test for more information on the 1.5 TSI.

-The full model range is yet to be announced, but a fleet-focused SE Technology model is already available (see panel) and comes with LED headlights, front and rear parking sensors, sat-nav and a built-in e-SIM for connected services.
+Among the line-up is a fleet-focused SE Technology model, which comes with LED headlights, front and rear parking sensors, sat-nav and a built-in e-SIM for connected services.

 A number of new safety systems debut on the Octavia, including Collision Avoidance Assistance, which can perform a “controlled evasive manoeuvre” if it thinks you’re going to collide with a pedestrian or cyclist.